codevise/pageflow/doc/creating_page_types/custom_redux_modules.md

 generator function.

 When registering page types, we can pass Redux modules to give the page additional functionality.
-In the
-[guide on displaying background images and videos](displaying_background_images_or_videos.md), we have already seen the `mediaPageBackgroundReduxModule` which contains reducers and sagas to handle background video playback.
+For example, in the [guide on displaying background images and videos](displaying_background_images_or_videos.md), we are using the `mediaPageBackgroundReduxModule` which contains reducers and sagas to handle background video playback.
 In this guide we learn how to define our own Redux modules to store page state data and handle side effects.

 ## Managing Page State with Custom Reducers